anapenedos/PhosQuest/README.md

 * Further categories added to browse and search functionality.
 * Update design of browse categories pages
 * Use url variables for passing browse and search variables back to query functions instead of string-split method
-* Utilise browser cookies for further functionality
+* Utilise browser cookies for further functionality with user data upload
-* Consider adding option for users to be able to store
+* Consider adding option for users to be able to store data analysis in database for a short period of time